nperamur/Vulkan-Path-Tracer/README.md

 </table>

-**Importance Sampling**: We use these techniques to increase the convergence speed of the render.
+**Importance Sampling**: We use the following techniques to increase the convergence speed of the render.
 - Cosine-weighted diffuse sampling
 - GGX VNDF sampling for specular
 - Multiple importance sampling with next event estimation, using the balance heuristic